Shoo RaynerMarch 2, 2021

 Most of all, if you want to be a writer… read lots of books – that way you get to see how great writers do it well!

-Read our flyer for further information about Shoo and Walker: The Mystery of the Missing Millions– you can download here!
-See also our Author of the Month writing in Welsh here
+Read our Get to Know the Author Flyer for further information about Shoo and Walker: The Mystery of the Missing Millions.
+See also our Author of the Month writing in Welsh.

 Find out more at www.shoorayner.com